118 118 (UK): Advertising

 118 118's marketing featured two men with droopy moustaches, wearing items of clothing with 118 and two parallel red stripes on it.
-It was designed by advertising agency WCRS and Brazil (PR & communications agency).
+They were designed by advertising agency WCRS and PR & communications agency Brazil.
 They have appeared in various forms, including 'mad professors' with crazy grey hair, and an army of 118 118 runners helping people across the nation to find businesses and services.

 The 118 118 advertising was originally launched using the two men dressed as athletic runners.
 Used with the catchphrase "Got Your Number!", the runners' characters featured in a high-profile advertising and PR campaign leading up to deregulation in August 2003, when the original 192 directory number was switched off.
 Although this slogan has fallen into disuse, it has lived on in the minds of the public.
 The use of the runners' characters is particularly noted for the legal action by 1970s record-breaking runner David Bedford.
 118 118 responded to this by stating that their inspiration was partly the late American runner Steve Prefontaine.
 Bedford subsequently briefly worked for 118 500, a rival directory enquiries service provided by BT.

 Since then, the 118 characters appeared in a range of guises, including spoof detectives, as the company expanded on its range of services.
 During this period the slogan used was "We're here to help!".